mndjinga/CDMATH/README.md

  - `g++` or another C++ compiler
  - `libhdf5-dev`
  - `libopenmpi-dev`, in particular if you need to use the compilation option `-DMEDFILE_USE_MPI=ON`.
  - `petsc-dev`, if you want to compile a CDMATH-based linear solver.
-The version of PETSc should be 3.4 or more recent (3.5, 3.6 or 3.7 currently available).
-The version 3.4.2 of PETSc (released on 02 July 2013) is easily installable from Ubuntu 14.04 repositories (package libpetsc3.4.2-dev) whereas the version 3.6.2 of PETSc (released on 02 October 2015), is easily installable from Ubuntu 16.04 repositories (package libpetsc3.6.2-dev).
+The version of PETSc should be 3.4 or more recent (3.5, 3.6, 3.7, 3.8 currently available).
 Use the compilation option `-DCDMATH_WITH_PETSC=ON`.
  - `python-dev`, `python-numpy` and `swig`, if you want to generate Python executables and libraries of CDMATH.
 Use the compilation option `-DCDMATH_WITH_PYTHON=ON`.
  - `libcppunit-dev`, if you want to generate unit tests.
 Use the compilation option `-DCDMATH_WITH_TESTS=ON`.
  - `doxygen`, `graphviz` and `mscgen`, if you want to generate a nice documentation in `~/workspace/cdmath/cdmath_install/doc/`.
 Use the compilation option `-DCDMATH_WITH_DOCUMENTATION=ON`.